 One more thing – don’t buy into the hype that a dental chair is a scary place.
 Regular appointments that educate patients are great steps toward reducing the amount of cleaning needed by the hygienist.
 On top of that, our dentist is the nicest person I’ve ever met (you’re reading this, right honey?).

-Personal experience has shown me there is a drastic difference between enlisting the help of an accountant at tax time (from one of the tax mills that pop up every spring) compared with growing a relationship with an independent or industry specific accountant.
+Personal experience has shown me there is a drastic difference between enlisting the help of an accountant at tax time (from one of the tax mills that pop up every spring) compared with growing a relationship with an independent or industry-specific accountant.

 I am currently working on an article that will touch on more of this topic (how we made a few tweaks to our personal finances that netted huge gains at tax time), but for now, I’ll say that the expertise of a knowledgeable accountant can’t be overstated.

 If waiting until the end of the year, tallying everything up, and seeing where the chips fall is your strategy (it had been mine in the early days), then like my past self, you’re missing the boat.
 And probably a large sum of money that could stay in your accounts.
-Learning how to keep the money you’ve already earned is much easier that learning how to make more money another way.
+Learning how to keep the money you’ve already earned is much easier than learning how to make more money another way.

 I’ve heard the quips, and probably so have you.
 Lawyers aren’t always held in the highest regard… But I think maybe that’s a bit misplaced.
 Also, if you ever find yourself on the wrong end of a lawsuit, in the position to buy a business, or in court for any reason, I’d posture a guess you’d want to have someone that you trust arguing and advocating on your behalf.